-Child among 24 Palestinians wounded by Israeli army raid in Ramallah
+Child among 58 Palestinians wounded by Israeli army raid in Ramallah

 Paris-based political journalist Faten Elwan said the raid in Ramallah appeared to be more of a show of force over the occupied West Bank rather than a targeted military operation.

-“Israel is sending a clear message that Oslo is dead, that the Palestinian Authority is dead and that there is no power on the ground but the Israeli forces and the settlers that now act as a shadow government for the vision of the Israeli army,” she told Al Jazeera.
+“Israel is sending a clear message that Oslo [Accords] is dead, that the Palestinian Authority is dead and that there is no power on the ground but the Israeli forces and the settlers that now act as a shadow government for the vision of the Israeli army,” she told Al Jazeera.

+The Oslo Accords, signed in 1993, were supposed to bring about Palestinian self-determination, in the form of a Palestinian state alongside Israel.
+This would mean that Israel, which was formed on the land of historic Palestine in 1948 in an catastrophic event Palestinians know as the Nakba, would accept Palestinian claims to national sovereignty.
+The claims, however, would only be limited to a fraction of historic Palestine, with the rest left to Israel’s sovereignty.